ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 Importing lightcurves
 ---------------------

 You probably have some light curves in the form of simple text/csv/rdb files.
-If not, get the trial curves from :doc:`demo1`.
+If not, get the trial curves from <a href="trialcurves.txt" download> here </a>.

 Importing from cosmouline/lcmanip or similar rdb files